springfall2008/batpred/docs/install.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-- Once installed you will get automatic updates from each release!
+Once installed you will get automatic updates from each release!

 - Add <https://github.com/springfall2008/batpred> as a custom repository of type 'AppDaemon'
 - Click on the Repo and Download the app

-*After an update with HACS you may need to reboot AppDaemon as it sometimes reads the config wrongly during the update (If this happens you will get a template configuration error).*
+*After an update with HACS you may need to reboot AppDaemon as it sometimes reads the config wrongly during the update (If this happens you will get a template configuration error in the entity predbat.status).*

-- Edit in HomeAssistant config/appdaemon/apps/batpred/config/apps.yml to configure
+Edit in HomeAssistant config/appdaemon/apps/batpred/config/apps.yaml to configure predbat - see [Configuring apps.yaml](config-yml-settings.md#Basics).

-    - You must delete the 'template: True' line in the configuration to enable Predbat once you are happy with your configuration
+You must delete the 'template: True' line in the configuration to enable Predbat once you are happy with your configuration.

+You may initially want to set *switch.predbat_set_read_only* to True whilst you learn how predbat operates.
+Read-only mode prevents predbat from making any inverter changes but it will continue to predict and plan battery charging and discharging activity.

-    - Note that future updates will not overwrite apps.yml, but you may need to copy settings for new features across manually
+Note that future updates to predbat will not overwrite apps.yaml, but you may need to copy settings for new features across manually

 ## Predbat manual install